jpsalvadorm63/nodejs_bp/README.md

 - **apidoc**, API documenting
 - ... and other dependencies (have a look to `package.json` file)

-I got some errors when implementing the samples, that's why I wrote this code, actually 100% copied from the book and pasted in my local project, then at most a 10% of that code was fixed up and improved with some minor changes: for example, my config directory is `config` not `libs`.
+I got some errors when implementing the samples, that's why I wrote a modified version of the original code, actually 100% copied from the book and pasted in my local project, then at most a 10% of that code was fixed up and improved with some minor changes: for example, my config directory is `config` not `libs`.
 I configured to work with PostgreSQL 9.x not Sqlite.
 Now the sample code is working (at